 The London Borough of Harrow has adopted a Leader and Cabinet model and has established an overview and scrutiny function for Members outside the Cabinet through which they can question and challenge policy, the performance of the executive and promote public debate.

-The Council communicates with ratepayers via various channels e.g. press releases, marketing campaigns, social media, Harrow publications, etc. Details of consultations can be London Borough of Harrow Statement of Accounts 2023-24 found on the Council website through the 'TalkHarrow' consultation portal.
-Consultations during 2023/24 included: -
+The Council communicates with ratepayers via various channels e.g. press releases, marketing campaigns, social media, Harrow publications, etc. Details of consultations can be found on the Council website through the 'TalkHarrow' consultation portal.
+Consultations during 2024/25 included: -